Adobe-Marketing-Cloud/aep-sdks-documentation/resources/frequently-asked-questions/README.md

 ### 'X' is unavailable in application extension for tvOS

-When using the Adobe Experience Platform SDK from a tvOS app target, there is a compilation error which says: "'X' is unavailable in application extension for tvOS", even when you are not building for a tvOS app extension target.
-This is not intended behavior, and we have filed a bug with Apple to get this issue resolved.
-In the meantime, the workaround for this issue is to mark the classes or functions with the attribute: `@available(tvOSApplicationExtension, unavailable)` to suppress the error.
+You may encounter this error when using the AEP SDK for a tvOS app target, with the following message "'X' is unavailable in application extension for tvOS".
+This behavior is unexpected for tvOS targets and it seems to be an issue in Xcode where it apples additional checks for tvOSApplicationExtension API compatibility.
+Until this issue is resolved in the future Xcode versions, a workaround is to mark the classes or functions with the attribute: @available(tvOSApplicationExtension, unavailable) to suppress the error as in the examples below:

 #### Sample
 ```Swift